usabilla/usabilla-u4a-react-native/usabilla-react-native/README.md

 ## Features
 The first version of Usabilla for React Native `0.1.0` allows you to :
-- Load and show a passive feedback form.
+- Load and show a Passive Feedback form.
 - Submit the results of the form.

 ### Upcoming features
-- Add a screenshot to the passive feedback form.
+- Pre-fill a Passive Feedback form with a custom screenshot.
 - Add support for custom variables.
-- Add support for Usabilla Campaigns.
+- Add support for Campaigns (active surveys).

 ## Support

-The Usabilla For React Native is maintained by Usabilla Development Team.
+The Usabilla For React Native is maintained by the Usabilla Development Team.
 Everyone is encouraged to file bug reports, feature requests, and pull requests through GitHub.
-This input is critical and will be carefully considered, but we can’t promise a specific resolution or time frame for any request.
+This input is critical and will be carefully considered, but we cannot promise a specific resolution or time frame for your request.
 For more information please email our Support Team at support@usabilla.com